jerrywu2013/GoogleComputeEngine/Shiny Server.md

-##Install Shiny Server on Ubuntu 14.04
+##Install Shiny Server and RStudio on Ubuntu 14.04

 ####Install R
 ```